 Backup lock to prevent accidental or malicious deletion

 Cloud Backup provides a backup lock feature for backup vaults.
-Backup data cannot be deleted by any account or method before the configured retention period expires.
+No account or method can delete backup data before the configured retention period expires.

 Cross-region or cross-account backup

-You can use the cross-region backup or cross-account backup vault replication feature to quickly copy critical data to different regions or accounts.
-This provides multi-layered disaster recovery protection.
+You can use the cross-region backup or cross-account backup vault replication feature to quickly copy critical data to different regions or accounts for multi-layered disaster recovery protection.

 How it works